vbrabandt2005/General-Scripts/UpdateMe/README.md

     ./UpdateMe.sh
     ```

-    as long as the file is in the home directory it can be run
+    - as long as the file is in the home directory it can be run

+3. Run straight from github

+    ```bash
+    bash -c "$(curl -fS https://raw.githubusercontent.com/vbrabandt2005/General-Scripts/main/UpdateMe/UpdateMe.sh)"
+    ```

-3. `git clone` it
+4. `git clone` it

     ```bash
     git clone https://github.com/vbrabandt2005/General-Scripts